derek-corcoran-barrios/SpeciesPoolR/README.md

 match the GBIF taxonomic backbone.
 4- Counts the species presences within the specified geographic area (in this case, Aarhus).
 5- Generates a buffer around the species presences within the specified distance, for a template raster.
-6- Generates a phyllogenetic tree for the species in the species list.
-7- Generates a visual representation of the workflow (if plot = TRUE).
+6- Predicts habitat suitability for each species across different land-use types using the ModelAndPredictFunc, which models habitat preferences and provides continuous predictions.
+7- Generates a phyllogenetic tree for the species in the species list.
+8- Generates a visual representation of the workflow (if plot = TRUE).

 You can monitor the progress of the workflow and visualize the dependencies between steps using targets::tar_visnetwork().
 The result